DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 - Set up an application
 - Configure the default Authorization server

-## Log into the Azure AD instance
+## Log into the Microsoft Entra ID instance

-After activating your account by email, you should have access to your Aure AD instance.
+After activating your account by email, you should have access to your Microsoft Entra ID instance.
 [Sign in to Azure](https://portal.azure.com/#home).

 ## Manage groups and users